lcheng-lilly/hello-world/README.md

 # hello-world
-This is a Hello-World testing repository
+This is a Hello-World testing repository.
+How to use the GUI interface.